Services in Hämeenkangas

 Other possible places to lodge at are Kuninkaanlähde hotel and the Jämi aviation and tourist centre.

-- At Niiniharju there is a short portion of trail suited for the disabled, though you will need an assistant with you.
+- At Niiniharju there is a short portion of accessible trail, though you will need an assistant with you.

-- The Uhrilähde spring and Kylmänmyllynlähde spring tourist sites are also easily accessible and suited for the disabled.
+- The Uhrilähde spring and Kylmänmyllynlähde spring tourist sites are also easily accessible.

 - Additionally the areas around Ruskalaavu lean-to shelter and Koivistonharju lean-to shelter are accessible by wheelchair.
 Visitors with wheelchairs may not necessarily need assistants.
-There are toilets for the disabled at both lean-to shelters.
+There are accessible toilets at both lean-to shelters.

 Other Services in the Surrounding Area